Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Microfoundation: A Production Economy with Innovation

 The predictable part $\boldsymbol{\beta}'\mathbf{X}_t$ is the economically meaningful component of $\mathcal{T}_t$: it is the projection of $\mathcal{T}_t$ onto the information set spanned by the observable state $\mathbf{X}_t$ and is what the empirical cointegrating regression identifies.
 The innovation component $\eta_t$ is orthogonal to $\mathbf{X}_t$ (by construction, as a sum of future innovations $\mathbf{v}_{t+1+j-l}$ that are $\mathcal{F}_t$-unpredictable) and is therefore absorbed into the regression residual when \eqref{eq:Tt_closed_form} is combined with Proposition~\ref{prop:fundamental}.

 Adding the bubble $b_t$ to the fundamental price and using Proposition~\ref{prop:fundamental} delivers the structural cointegrating regression

-where $\beta_0 = C$ is the Campbell--Shiller constant, $\boldsymbol{\beta}_X$ collects $\boldsymbol{\beta}$ from~\eqref{eq:Tt_closed_form} together with the contemporaneous loading of $d_t$ on $\mathbf{X}_t$ implied by~\eqref{eq:div_micro}, and the residual $u_t$ pools three orthogonal components: the bubble $b_t$, the stationary VAR-innovation term $\eta_t$ from~\eqref{eq:eta_t_def}, and a further $\mathcal{F}_t$-measurable noise $\zeta_t \perp \mathbf{X}_t$ that collects the dividend-growth residual $\varepsilon_t$ from~\eqref{eq:div_micro} and higher-order log-linearization terms.
-Equation~\eqref{eq:coint_structural} is the structural counterpart of the empirical cointegrating regression estimated in the technology-adjusted PSY test; the explosive content of $b_t$ is therefore identified from the residual $\widehat u_t$ when OLS is applied under identification conditions (R1)--(R3) below.
+where $\beta_0 = C$ is the Campbell--Shiller constant, $\boldsymbol{\beta}_X$ collects $\boldsymbol{\beta}$ from~\eqref{eq:Tt_closed_form} together with the contemporaneous loading of $d_t$ on $\mathbf{X}_t$ implied by~\eqref{eq:div_micro}, and the residual $u_t$ pools three orthogonal components in the benchmark model: the bubble $b_t$, the stationary VAR-innovation term $\eta_t$ from~\eqref{eq:eta_t_def}, and a further $\mathcal{F}_t$-measurable noise $\zeta_t \perp \mathbf{X}_t$ that collects the dividend-growth residual $\varepsilon_t$ from~\eqref{eq:div_micro} and higher-order log-linearization terms.
+Equation~\eqref{eq:coint_structural} is the structural counterpart of the empirical cointegrating regression estimated in the technology-adjusted PSY diagnostic; the explosive content of $b_t$ is therefore recovered from the residual $\widehat u_t$ only under identification conditions (R1)--(R3) below.
+When speculative valuations affect $\mathbf{X}_t$, the residual instead contains the attenuated component described in Section~\ref{subsec:feedback_bounds}.